Why Is It Important?

 Illegal Off-Trail Use: People venturing off designated paths can damage sensitive habitats, increase erosion, and create unofficial trails.

-Our Conservation Partners At Work
+Our Conservation PArtners

 Idaho Trails Association is a nonprofit organization that works all over Idaho to preserve and promote trails through volunteer trail projects, education efforts, and public lands advocacy.